Statistics on Stream Data

 \[ \begin{align} \mu &= \frac{1}{a+b} \sum_{i=1}^{a+b} x_i \\ &= \frac{1}{a+b} \left( \sum_{i=1}^{a} x_i + \sum_{i=a+1}^{a+b} x_i \right) \tag*{split the sum using eq 3} \\ &= \frac{1}{a+b} \Big( a\mu_a + b\mu_b \Big) \tag*{substitute with eq 2} \\ \Aboxed{ \mu &= \frac{a}{a+b} \mu_a + \frac{b}{a+b} \mu_b } \tag{4} \end{align} \]

-Batch Updating the Variance
+Batch Update Variance

-Let’s start by simplifying the population variance equation.
+Let’s start by simplifying the variance equation.

 \[ \begin{align} \sigma^2 &= \frac{1}{n} \sum_{i=1}^n (x_i - \mu)^2 \\ &= \frac{1}{n} \sum_{i=1}^n \left( x_i^2 - 2\mu x_i + \mu^2 \right) \tag*{complete the square} \\ &= \frac{1}{n} \left[ \sum_{i=1}^n x_i^2 - 2\mu \sum_{i=1}^n x_i \mu^2 \right] \tag*{distribute the sum} \\ &= \frac{1}{n} \sum_{i=1}^n x_i^2 - 2\mu \frac{1}{n} \sum_{i=1}^n x_i + \mu^2 \tag*{substitute eq 1} \\ &= \frac{1}{n} \sum_{i=1}^n x_i^2 - 2\mu^2 + \mu^2 \tag*{simplify} \\ \sigma^2 &= \frac{1}{n} \sum_{i=1}^n x_i^2 - \mu^2 \tag{5} \\ \sigma^2 + \mu^2 &= \frac{1}{n} \sum_{i=1}^n x_i^2 \tag{6} \end{align} \]

-We can follow a similar process as we did when working out the combined mean, starting from equation 5.
+Now, we can follow a similar process as we did when working out the combined mean, starting from equation 5.

 \[ \begin{align} \sigma^2 &= \frac{1}{a+b} \sum_{i=1}^{a+b} x_i^2 - \mu^2 \tag{split the sum using eq 3} \\ &= \frac{1}{a+b} \left( \sum_{i=1}^{a} x_i^2 + \sum_{i=a+1}^{a+b} x_i^2 \right) - \mu^2 \tag{distribute} \\ &= \frac{1}{a+b} \sum_{i=1}^{a} x_i^2 + \frac{1}{a+b} \sum_{i=a+1}^{a+b} x_i^2 - \mu^2 \tag{multiply by one} \\ &= \frac{1}{a+b} \frac{a}{1} \underbrace{\frac{1}{a} \sum_{i=1}^{a} x_i^2}_{\sigma_a^2 + \mu_a^2} + \frac{1}{a+b} \frac{b}{1} \underbrace{\frac{1}{b} \sum_{i=a+1}^{a+b} x_i^2}_{\sigma_b^2 + \mu_b^2} - \mu^2 \tag{substitute using eq 6} \\ &= \frac{a}{a+b} \left( \sigma_a^2 + \mu_a^2 \right) + \frac{b}{a+b} \left( \sigma_b^2 + \mu_b^2 \right) - \mu^2 \tag{substitute with eq 4} \\ &= \frac{a}{a+b} \left( \sigma_a^2 + \mu_a^2 \right) + \frac{b}{a+b} \left( \sigma_b^2 + \mu_b^2 \right) - \left( \frac{a}{a+b} \mu_a + \frac{b}{a+b} \mu_b \right) \tag{simplify} \\ \Aboxed{ \sigma^2 &= \underbrace{\frac{a}{a+b} \sigma_a^2 + \frac{b}{a+b} \sigma_b^2}_{\text{within group variance}} + \underbrace{\frac{ab}{(a+b)^2} \big( \mu_a - \mu_b \big)^2}_{\text{between group variance}} } \end{align} \]

-To find the sample variance, \(s^2\), we can use Bessel’s correction, \(\frac{n}{n-1}\):
+Now, to find the sample variance, \(s^2\), we can use Bessel’s correction, \(\frac{n}{n-1}\):

 \[ \begin{align} s^2 &= \frac{n}{n-1}\sigma^2 \\ \frac{n-1}{n} s^2 &= \sigma^2 \tag{7} \end{align} \]